July 2026

 Federal Judiciary Funding

-The judiciary requested $9.7 billion in funding for FY 2027.
-On April 22, 2026, the full House Appropriations Committee approved Financial Services and General Government (FSGG) legislation that would provide a total of $9.6 billion in discretionary funding for operations of the Judiciary, an increase of $381 million above fiscal year 2026, but $36 million below the request.
+There have been no developments since May regarding appropriations for the federal judiciary.
+As a reminder, the judiciary requested $9.7 billion in funding for FY 2027.
+On April 22, 2026, the full House Appropriations Committee approved a Financial Services and General Government (FSGG) bill that would provide a total of $9.6 billion in discretionary funding for operations of the Judiciary, an increase of $381 million above fiscal year 2026, but $36 million below the request.
 FBA advocacy before and during Capitol Hill Day may have helped incrementally in the effort to secure funding levels so close to the Judiciary’s request.

 Of the total provided, the bill includes: